damey2011/circularfashion/README.md

 ### Tests
-There are just few tests in there which of course can be improved on and added to boost confidence in the workability of the API service.
+There are just few tests in here, which of course can be improved on and added to, in order to boost confidence in the workability of the API service.
 Meanwhile, you can run the basic test cases by executing:

 ```bash